Skip to content

 Head movement or flexibility is another important aspect to consider when purchasing a shaver alongside blade movement.
 It all contributes to how well a shaver moves along the various contours of a person’s face.

-I experienced the same as what I did in the past with the Arc 5 and that is leftover hair difficult to clear up, and the flat-lying struggle hairs.
+I experienced the same as what I did in the past with the Arc 5 (i.e., leftover hair difficult to clear up and flat-lying hairs).

 Shaving daily or every 2 days – Shaving every two to three days seems to be the sweet spot for me to shave with the Arc 6, although that is my sweet spot with any shaver or razor anyway.
 The shaver felt too aggressive for me to be using daily after trying it out on consecutive days, however, I did not get any neck irritation.